All Episodes

 Hello, Rush.

-I wanted to ask you, as this Obamacare, which is now as you're saying, the law of the land, as this unfolds over the next several years, do you foresee us as citizens as we get older and thicker going before boards and trying to defend or justify our right to continue living?
+I wanted to ask you, as this Obamacare, which is now, as you say, the law of the land, as this unfolds over the next several years, do you foresee us as citizens as we get older and sicker going before boards and trying to defend or justify our right to continue living?

 Or do you think that maybe we'll kind of rise up and say enough is enough and collapse this health care system?